yzjedu/Lab2/README.md

 4. Write an algorithm for your calculations in `algorithm.docx`.
 Make sure you follow all requirements.
 Use a calculator to test your algorithm with the test case values to make sure it solves the problem correctly.
 Show your algorithm to the lab instructor and get his/her approval BEFORE you start writing code.
 5. Use the `main.py` Python file, and follow your approved algorithm to write your code.
 You should assume that all input are floats.
 6. Fix syntax errors: Run your program and fix any errors that appear.
-7. Test: Once your code runs and you think it’s complete, test it using your test cases -- run, give the input as input, and see if you get the right output.
+7. Test: Once your code runs, and you think it’s complete, test it using your test cases -- run, give the input as input, and see if you get the right output.
-8. Make sure you’ve created a human readable essay (i.e. your program).
+8. Make sure you’ve created a human-readable essay (i.e. your program).
 Did you follow the code readability guidelines from Class Notes #3?
 If not, fix your code so that it is readable.
 You should have comments above each chunk of code!
 9. Make sure you’ve used good Usability – have you followed the usability guidelines from the HCI class (Notes #5) for your input and output?
 10. Include an updated version of the intro comments from `Lab 0` at the very top of your Python file.
 Almost every line should change!
 11. Once you are done in lab, make sure you commit and push or your instructor won't be able to view it.